What is Short Selling

 How does Short Selling work?

-The mechanics of short selling start with an investor identifying a stock that they believe is overvalued.
-They then borrow shares of that stock from a broker, who usually holds the shares in a margin account.
-The investor sells these borrowed shares on the market, receiving cash for the sale.
-This transaction is recorded as a short position on the investor's account.
+In cryptocurrency markets, short selling starts with a trader identifying a cryptocurrency that they believe is overvalued.
+They then borrow the cryptocurrency from a broker, such as a cryptocurrency exchange.
+The trader sells these borrowed cryptocurrencies on the market, receiving another cryptocurrency for the sale.
+This transaction is recorded as a short position on the trader's account.

-As the market price of the stock fluctuates, the investor monitors the position closely.
-If the stock price drops, the investor can buy back the shares at the lower price, return the borrowed shares to the broker, and pocket the difference as profit.
-However, if the stock price rises, the investor must eventually close the position by buying back at a higher price, resulting in a loss.
-This loss can be substantial, as there is theoretically no limit to how high a stock's price can rise, whereas the maximum profit is capped at the initial sale price.
+As the market price of the cryptocurrency fluctuates, the trader monitors the position closely.
+If the cryptocurrency price drops, the trader can buy back the cryptocurrencies at a lower price, return the borrowed cryptocurrencies to the lender, and pocket the difference as profit.
+However, if the cryptocurrency price rises, the trader must eventually close the position by buying back at a higher price, resulting in a loss.
+This loss can be substantial, as there is theoretically no limit to how high a cryptocurrency's price can rise, whereas the maximum profit is capped at the initial sale price.

 Where is Short Selling used?